 The tram passes through various street scenes, some looking like old Western towns, others dubbed “general purpose sets” for town scenes.
 Even Walt Disney Studios has used the back lot for movies such as 101 Dalmatians and the Pirates of the Caribbean series.

-The Wisteria Lane neighborhood is home to the Desperate Housewives.
-Other sets include the house used by Hitchcock for Psycho and Dr. Seuss’s How The Grinch Stole Christmas.
+The Wisteria Lane neighborhood is home to the Desperate Housewives and include house used by Hitchcock for Psycho.

 War of the Worlds: One Costly Movie Set